nlopez59/MortgageWorkspace/readme.md

 # DBB DevOps Proof of Concept (POC) with IBM WaaS Stock Image

 ## Overview
-This repo contains a sample CICS/DB2 Cobol application and a script to automate the install for a DevOps POC.
-To get started, clone this repo and run  [initPOC.bat](Waas_Setup/initPOC.bat) from a Windows DOS terminal.
-When it completes, use the default `IBMUSER` RACF user ID and default password 'sys1' to login to CICS.
-Then run the transaction  `EPSP` to verify the installation.
+This repo contains a script to install a sample CICS/DB2 Cobol application for use in a DevOps POC running on WaaS.
+To get started, clone this repo and run the [initPOC.bat](Waas_Setup/initPOC.bat) script from a Windows DOS terminal.
+When it completes, use the default `IBMUSER` RACF ID and the password 'sys1' to login to CICS.
+Then run transaction `EPSP` to verify the installation.
 As a final step, configure your IDE, IDz or vsCode, and any CI/CD orchestrator to run DBB based build and deploy pipelines.

+For those new to CICS/DB2 programming, the [WaaS_Setup](WaaS_Setup/readme.md) page provides a general overview and the steps performed by the script to install and configure the sample app.

 ### General Information
 WaaS stock images do **not** include a sample app or other DevOps/SDLC configurations like dbb-zappbuild, DB2 connection to CICS and several others settings.
-This script was created to address those needs.
+The initPOC script was created to address those needs.

 The script has been tested with the z/OS 3.1 image shown below.
 Unfortunately, new stock images may introduce new system libraries that will require manual reconfiguration of this script. <img src="images/vsi.png" alt="Supported Stock Image" width="400">